chrismurrph/cljs-translator/LLM_CODE_STYLE.md

 ### Comments
 - Do not include comments in generated code, unless specifically asked to.
+- **CRITICAL**: This means NO comments like `// Handle when forms`, `// Extract the key`, `// Filter out nils` etc.
+- The code should be self-documenting through good naming and structure
+- Adding comments and then trying to remove them often corrupts files - just don't add them in the first place
+- LLMs have a strong habit of adding explanatory comments - this must be consciously overridden

 ### Nesting
 - Minimize nesting levels by using proper control flow constructs